-Marcellus Investment Managers Pvt Ltd has majority interest in Marcellus Capital Partners LLP and Marcellus Distributors LLP.
-Marcellus Capital Partners LLP and Marcellus Capital Trust, a SEBI registered category III Alternate Investment Fund (where Marcellus is an Investment Manager and Sponsor) which may offer same or similar services as offered by the Company and to that extent there might be conflict to the extent investment opportunities may be limited.
+Marcellus Investment Managers Pvt Ltd (Marcellus) has majority interest in Marcellus Capital Partners LLP, Marcellus Distributors LLP and Marcellus International Investment Managers LLC.
+Marcellus Capital Partners LLP is a registered Investment Advisor under the SEBI (Investment Advisor) Regulation 2013.
+Marcellus Capital Trust, a SEBI registered category III Alternate Investment Fund (where Marcellus is an Investment Manager and Sponsor) which may offer same or similar services as offered by the Company and to that extent there might be conflict to the extent investment opportunities may be limited.
 Further, Marcellus Distributors LLP has invested in Marcellus' Curation Investment Approach.